AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/summarize-yaml-plugin/content.md

 # Summary

-Our custom Vite plugin can now intercept `*.yaml` file imports and convert them into Javascript.
+Our custom Vite plugin can now intercept `*.yaml` file imports and load them as JavaScript modules.

 Before you head on to create your own plugins for loading some other non-Javascript files, let's summarize what we've done: